About this project

 Up until now, exchanges between people related to basic education in Japan and Korea have been mainly carried out in individual areas and on an individual basis.

-For the continuance and spread of activities, it is necessary to establish an organizational network for joint research and exploration.
 In this project, Japan and Korea aim to achieve systematic exchanges with Japanese Society for the Study of Basic Education and Literacies (JASBEL) acting as the Japanese coordinator and Korean Literacy and Basic Education Association as the Korean coordinator.

 It is also expected that other Asian countries making an economic breakthrough will also participate in this network.